M-Earl/AWS_SAA_Notes/notes.md

     - Cluster – packs instances close together inside an Availability Zone.
 Low-latency, HPC
     - Partition – spreads your instances across logical partitions.
 Typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
     - Spread – strictly places a small group of instances across distinct underlying hardware
+* Elastic IP - mask failure by rapidly remapping the address to another instance in your account
 # AWS Lambda
-* Lambda ayers can be used to pull libraries/dependencies (up to 5 layers)
+* Lambda layers can be used to pull libraries/dependencies (up to 5 layers)
-* Lambda can be deployed as images
+* Lambda can be deployed as containers
 # Elastic File System
 * Bursting: Throughput scales with system size
 * Provisioned: Throughput fixed at specified amount